Python-SIP/sip/sphinx/installation.rst

     # Where SIP will be installed.
     sip_bin_dir = %(sysroot)/usr/bin
     sip_module_dir = %(sysroot)/usr/lib/python%(py_major)/dist-packages

-:program:`configure.py` provides the following default values for a
-configuration:

-``py_major``
-    is the major version number of the target Python installation.
-This is typically specified with the
-    :option:`--target-py-version <configure.py --target-py-version>` option.

-``py_minor``
-    is the minor version number of the target Python installation.
-This is typically specified with the
-    :option:`--target-py-version <configure.py --target-py-version>` option.

-``sysroot``
-    is the name of the system root directory.
-This is typically specified with the :option:`--sysroot <configure.py --sysroot>` option.

 The following values can be specified in the configuration file: